TurnerHaa/ev_dashboard/README.md

 We connect these to our filtered hierarchy using a closure table, that lists every existing link between an ancestor and descendant in the entire tree.

+This decision came with a trade off.
+In prioritising the user's ability to hop between geographic scales it became easier to look at data at local, regional, country and national scales, but it became harder to implement comparisons like averages into charts because the comparison would shift drastically with geographic filters.
+This is something that could be addressed in future iterations.

 ```SQL
 SELECT
     c.region_ons,